darkestb4light/proxycheck/README.md

 			# [NOTE]: If -L is specified, events are written to
 			# <request-log>.
 Otherwise, the events are written to
 			# the default log: "proxycheck.log".
 			#
+-F <resp-status ...>	# Attempt to follow one or more HTTP status codes.
+Must
+			# consist of one or more of the following:
+			#	- 301
+			#	- 302
+			#	- 303
+			#	- 307
+			# [NOTE]: Valid delimiters are the same as <request>.
+			# [NOTE]: Due to where the Location header might be
+			# located among the HTTP response headers, using the
+			# -B option can be useful to ensure the response buffer
+			# is adequate to contain the Location header.
+			#
 -H <header...>		# One or more headers to include in the request.
 If
 			# using more than one, they should be appended.